THOMASELOVE/431-2018-project/survey-results/README.md

 ## Visualization of the Day (non-Election edition)

-For those of you in need of a pick-me-up, Nathan Yau has a great visualization entitled ["Years You Have Left to Live, Probably"](https://flowingdata.com/2015/09/23/years-you-have-left-to-live-probably/).
+For those of you in need of a pick-me-up, Nathan Yau offers ["Years You Have Left to Live, Probably"](https://flowingdata.com/2015/09/23/years-you-have-left-to-live-probably/) which presents simulation results based on data from the U.S. Social Security Administration.

 ## Election Viz of the Day